jaspervanderhoek/Mendix-Best-Practice-Docs/Extension Pattern/ExtensionPattern.md

 >*The same data will live in two systems, but it's important to not design the system to have perfect consistency at any given time since that will drastically complicate the solution.
 Aim to build in certain 'milestones' into the workflow during which data is brought in sync between the two systems.
 Define which system is leading during what stage to address data discrepencies.
 This needs to be a simple clear reference list somewhere in the system's documentation.*

 Don't create complex data synchronization and merging algorithms.
->*Consider the following, if users have to interact with and approve data in the Extension but somehow the Core system is able to change the record that is being approved.
+>*Apply the Staging Pattern for data synchronization.
+Consider the following, if users have to interact with and approve data in the Extension but somehow the Core system is able to change the record that is being approved.
 How can you still rely on the approval being valid.
 If bi-directional data changes are unpreventable solve this in the workflow rather than the technology, for example: ask the user for a re-approval and highlight the changed fields rather than having complex automatic merge algorithms.*

+[comment]: # "^ Reference to: BP.082"

 Apply Microservice principles where possible but accept the need to drop some requirements
 >*When building Core extensions it's likely to find the need to develop tightly coupled integrations.
 For example: Core systems frequently don't have well defined functional APIs.
 Accept the restrictions that come with the extension and apply Microservice principles where possible but identify and accept where it's not.*